Thursday, April 8, 2010

 They started to administer "something" and I screamed for them to stop.
 I would not let them put anything in the IV.
 I'm probably the only woman in history to scream that I didn't want drugs in labor.
 Usually you hear stories about women screaming for drugs in labor, whether they really want them or not.

-I was scheduled to work that afternoon so at one point I asked for a phone so I could call in.
+I was scheduled to work that afternoon so at one point I asked for a phone so I could call out of work.
 I explained that I couldn't make my shift because I was in labor in between my contractions.
 At this point I was unable to talk during contractions.

 I wanted to try different pushing positions so they brought out the "squatting bar".
 I used that for a while but it wasn't that comfortable to push.
 I had heard a lot about how many mothers find pushing to be a relief.
 That wasn't the case for me.
 Even though I'd never given birth before something didn't feel quite right.